 Coordination with Pell grants and other scholarships or fellowship grants.
 It may benefit you to choose to include otherwise tax-free scholarships or fellowship grants in income.
 This may increase your education credit and lower your total tax or increase your refund.
-See Coordination with Pell grants and other scholarships or fellowship grants throughout this publication.
+See Coordination with Pell grants and other scholarships or fellowship grants in chapter 2 and chapter 3.